BlueInfinity1/Windows-C-Sharp-Software-Samples/README.md

 ## Example Run

-Here are some screenshots of the console messages during a single run of the application.
+Here are some screenshots of the console messages during a single run of a past version of the application.

 ![Example Run](https://drive.google.com/uc?export=view&id=1301urQEyyqy9VzWBwzNcpAtbfTBglvh2 "Example Run")